Blockstack (STX) Trading 11.4% Lower This Week

-Blockstack (CURRENCY:STX) traded down 4.9% against the US dollar during the 1 day period ending at 17:00 PM ET on May 9th.
-Blockstack has a total market capitalization of $358.50 million and approximately $2.36 million worth of Blockstack was traded on exchanges in the last day.
-One Blockstack coin can now be bought for about $0.48 or 0.00001398 BTC on exchanges.
-In the last week, Blockstack has traded 11.4% lower against the US dollar.
+Blockstack (CURRENCY:STX) traded down 4.9% against the US dollar during the 1 day period ending at 11:00 AM ET on May 14th.
+During the last week, Blockstack has traded 11.4% lower against the US dollar.
+One Blockstack coin can currently be purchased for $0.48 or 0.00001398 BTC on popular exchanges.
+Blockstack has a total market cap of $358.50 million and $2.36 million worth of Blockstack was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.